 Understanding that most of what we consider threats are actually opportunities to grow will significantly help us overcome self-sabotage behaviors.

-Self-sabotage can show up in many different acts.
+Self-sabotage can take many different forms.

 1. Resistance